phantomics/april/aprepl/README.md

 Once the extension has been added to your init file, you can start ApREPL in Emacs by typing `M-x aprepl`.

+ApREPL works through interactions with Slime, thus you need to start Slime and load April's package before starting ApREPL.
+If you start the REPL without these requirements being met, the extension will print messages in your Emacs minibuffer promting you to carry out the required steps.

 ### REPL commands

 As well as evaluating APL expressions, you can interact with ApREPL using its REPL commands.
 Each of these commands starts with a `)` character as per APL convention.
 These commands are different from APL functions in that they are handled directly by the REPL, not the underlying April compiler.
-Many of these commands cause interactions with the compiler, but they are all handled by ApREPL within Emacs before anything happens involving April.
+Many of these commands cause interactions with the compiler, but they are all directed to ApREPL within Emacs before anything happens involving April.

 All commands are case-insensitive, so `)OFF` does the same thing as `)off`.